kristenhc/UFOs/README.md

 # UFO Sightings

 ## Overview
-In this project, we use Javascript to add interactivity to website- allowing users to filter data on UFO sightings based on their own input.
+In this project, we use Javascript to add interactivity to a website- allowing users to filter data on UFO sightings based on their own criteria of interest/user input.

 ## Results